MistyCommunity/Documentation/src/content/coding/using-local-skills/rest.md

 ```

 Return Values
-* Result (array) - A list of key, value pairs with the names of the code and meta skill files saved to the robot.
+* Result (array) - A list of key-value pairs with the names of the code and meta skill files saved to the robot.

 <!-- TriggerSkillEvent -->
 ### TriggerSkillEvent - ALPHA